sarahpearman/data-stories/final-project-main.md

 #### Other

-Some data collected from direct voice interactions with Amazon Echo Dot
+Some data collected from direct voice interactions with Amazon Echo Dot and Google Home Mini.

 Intentionally did *not* add a reference line for the number of steps/clicks/touches that would be ideal to get to the setting in the final chart based on these references:
 * https://www.nngroup.com/articles/3-click-rule/